bioglaze/aether3d/README.md

 ## Windows

   - Open the project in Engine\VisualStudio_* in VS2017 and build it.
-For MinGW you can use Engine/Makefile_Vulkan.
+For MinGW you can use Engine\Makefile_Vulkan.
   - Build and run Samples\01_OpenWindow.
 On MinGW the command is `make`
-  - Vulkan users: built-in shader sources are located in aether3d_build/Samples that comes with sample asset archive.
+  - Vulkan users: built-in shader sources are located in aether3d_build\Samples that comes with sample asset archive.
 If you modify them, you can build and deploy them by running compile_deploy_vulkan_shaders.cmd in Engine/Assets.
   - FBX converter tries to find FBX SDK 2019.0 in its default install location (English language localization)

 ### OpenVR
   - Copy OpenVR headers into Engine\ThirdParty\headers
+  - Copy OpenVR DLL into aether3d_build\Samples
   - Open Vulkan renderer's Visual Studio solution and select target ***OpenVR Release***
-  - Build and run Samples/04_Misc3D target ***Release Vulkan OpenVR*** in VS2017.
+  - Build and run Samples\04_Misc3D target ***Release Vulkan OpenVR*** in VS2017.

 ## macOS